candmt/Generative_Models_VAE_and_GAN/README.md

 ## Deep Learning 2nd coursework for MSc AI at Imperial College London, academic year 2020-2021

-The VAE_GAN.ipynb file is divided in two parts
+The VAE_GAN.ipynb file is divided in two parts.

 * The first part consists in a variational autoencoder used in the MINST dataset.
 In adition to the implementation, the following is shown or discussed
     * Reconstruction samples and a few generated samples are shown